This course offers students the opportunity to take an existing web application and expand its functionality as part of moving it to Azure.

 This course offers you the opportunity to deploy Azure solutions using built-in DevOps tools such as Azure Resource Manager templates, deployments, resource groups, tags and Role-Based Access Control.

-This course introduces Microsoft Azure and then teaches you how to manage their infrastructure in Azure rather than on premise.
+This course introduces Microsoft Azure and then teaches you how to manage your infrastructure in the Azure Cloud.

 Tennessee Azure Training -> Event: 11/05/2018 Tennessee Microsoft Azure Training Course 20532 (5 days) : Developing Microsoft Azure Solutions starting on 11/05/2018 and spanning 5 days in Tennessee - In order to proceed with requesting this Dynamics Edge Microsoft Training Event, please select from one of the following options by clicking one of the following links and then filling out and submitting the request form: